PrasannaPandugula/my-hashnode-repo/cmiszwpt4000502jpcelrfrdi.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1764843553998/8c2ebb4d-3abc-4cc2-a6be-f65e2d8f4a8e.png align="center")

-## Kubernetes Volumes and VolumeMount
+## Kubernetes Volumes and Volume Mount

-**Volume:** Its actual storage location outside the container file system, it can live in different places depending on the type.
+**Volume:** Its actual storage location outside the container file system; it can live in different places depending on the type.

 * **emptyDir**: stored on the Node(in RAM or Disk)